Lepodisiran from Eli Lilly May Help Lower the Risk of Genetic Heart Disease

-Turning to the middle stage of clinical testing, Eli Lilly has an experimental drug known as lepodisiran, which has been known to show a remarkable drop in levels of lipoprotein(a) [Lp(a)], which is a genetic risk factor for cardiovascular diseases.
+Moving on to the middle phase of clinical trials, lepodisiran, an experimental medication from Eli Lilly, has demonstrated a notable decrease in lipoprotein(a) [Lp(a)], a genetic risk factor for cardiovascular disorders.
 It is known that patients on the highest dose would show an average decrease of 93.9 percent in their Lp(a) levels from those in a placebo group.

 Lp(a) is a unique type of lipoprotein that is produced when low-density lipoprotein binds to a specific protein, apolipoprotein(a).
 Increased levels of Lp(a) have been found to explain a greater frequency of heart attacks, strokes, and other cardiovascular diseases.
 Lifestyle changes and drugs such as statins can regulate the elevated levels of LDL cholesterol, but no licensed treatment that would treat extremely elevated levels of Lp(a) is available currently.